Giodiro/NystromKoopman/README.md

 This repository contains code to go along the following paper:
-[G. Meanti*, A. Chatalic*,  V. R. Kostic, P. Novelli, M. Pontil, L. Rosasco, Estimating Koopman operators with sketching to provably learn large scale dynamical systems, Preprint, 2023.](https://arxiv.org/abs/2306.04520) Implementing all the algorithms and estimators (the Nystrom versions of KRR, PCR and RRR) described in the paper.
+[G. Meanti*, A. Chatalic*,  V. R. Kostic, P. Novelli, M. Pontil, L. Rosasco, Estimating Koopman operators with sketching to provably learn large scale dynamical systems, Conference on Neural Information Processing Systems, 2023.](https://arxiv.org/abs/2306.04520)
+Implementing all the algorithms and estimators (the Nystrom versions of KRR, PCR and RRR) described in the paper.